evkx/evkx.github.io/content/models/audi/q4_e-tron/Q4_45_e-tron_quattro_GEN1/_index.md

 Audi Q4 45 e-tron quattro (GEN1) has an all-wheel drive system supported by two motors, one on each axle.
 The motors used are [Induction Motors](../../../../technology/motors/asm/) at front axle and [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/) at rear axle.

+The front suspension is [MacPherson Strut](../../../../technology/suspension/#macpherson-strut), and the rear suspension is [Multilink](../../../../technology/suspension/#multilink).
+It uses steel springs and hydraulic dampers.
 The standard suspension has steel springs with a fixed height but an optional damping adjustment.
 The ground clearance with this suspension is 180 mm.

 You can order Audi Q4 45 e-tron quattro (GEN1) with an alternative sport suspension.
+The front suspension is [MacPherson Strut](../../../../technology/suspension/#macpherson-strut), and the rear suspension is [Multilink](../../../../technology/suspension/#multilink).
+It uses steel springs and hydraulic dampers.
 The sport suspension has a fixed height and damping.
 The ground clearance with this suspension is 165 mm.

 ### Steering